goodboylqs/goodboylqs.github.io/content/posts/emacs&git使用学习.md

         %[WIDTH]PROPERTY[(TITLE)][{SUMMARY-TYPE}]
         ```

+        -   SUMMARY-TYPE的可选内容
-        -   SUMMARY-TYPE的可选内容‘+’	        Sum numbers in this column.
+            ‘+’	        Sum numbers in this column.
             ‘+;%.1f’	Like ‘+’, but format result with ‘%.1f’.
             ‘$’	Currency, short for ‘+;%.2f’.
             ‘min’	Smallest number in column.